abbyazari/vSWIM/README.md

 <a id="citation"></a>
 ## Citing vSWIM

 If you use this product please reference the submitted [JGR Machine Learning paper](https://arxiv.org/abs/2402.01932).
-Sample Bibtex is given below:
+Sample Bibtex is given below.
+Please additionally see relevant citations for the current source datasets under the model [description](#model).

 ```
 @article{Azari2024,